 - development bonuses

-An example of a development incentive is allowing additional building height in exchange for public spaces.
+For example, a developer may be allowed additional building height in exchange for creating high-quality public spaces.

-What height restrictions does the current CBACP have and where are they?
+What are the current height restrictions in the CBACP?
 Currently there are four zones

 - M15: Mixed use zone with building up to 15 storeys with possibility of bonus height*